GoogleCloudPlatform/berglas/examples/cloudfunctions/go/README.md

       --display-name "berglas Cloud Functions Example"
     ```

-    Save the service account email because it will be used later:
+1. Save the service account email because it will be used later:

     ```text
     export SA_EMAIL=berglas-service-account@${PROJECT_ID}.iam.gserviceaccount.com
-    ```

-1. Grant the service account access to read the Cloud Function's environment
-variables:

-    ```text
-    gcloud projects add-iam-policy-binding ${PROJECT_ID} \
-      --member serviceAccount:${SA_EMAIL} \
-      --role roles/cloudfunctions.viewer
     ```

 1. Grant the service account access to the secrets: